kyubisation/angular-server-side-configuration/README.md

 environment variables into index.html file(s) into the head tag or by replacing `<!--CONFIG-->` (Missing environment variables will be represented by `null`).
 This should be done on the host serving the bundled angular files.

+Starting with version 13, there are experimental builders for the `build` and `serve` commands.
+To install the experimental builders run `ng add angular-server-side-configuration` and answer `Would you like to use the experimental builders for build and serve?` with `y(es)`.

 ## Getting Started